New bookings for Dream Cruises suspended until further notice

-SINGAPORE - New bookings for Dream Cruises will continue to be suspended until further notice, the cruise operator said on Friday (Feb 4).
+New bookings for Dream Cruises will continue to be suspended until further notice, the cruise operator said yesterday.

 In response to queries from The Straits Times, Dream Cruises said although new bookings will remain suspended, its fleet will continue to operate in the region, which includes its vessel World Dream in Singapore.

 New bookings will remain suspended as the joint provisional liquidators are continuing to explore the state of the business.
-They will also identify, examine, and explore the options available, the Dream Cruises' spokesman said.
+They will also identify, examine and explore the options available, a spokesman for Dream Cruises said.

-The latest update comes about two weeks after Dream Cruises said new bookings would be suspended for an initial period of two weeks, which was meant to end on Friday (Feb 4).
+The latest update comes a fortnight after Dream Cruises said new bookings would be suspended for an initial period of two weeks, which was meant to end yesterday.

 Dream Cruises' vessel World Dream is one of the two cruise ships running cruises to nowhere in Singapore.
 The other is Royal Caribbean's Quantum of the Seas.

-Dream Cruises added in its statement that one of the primary purposes for applying to appoint joint provisional liquidators was to continue the scheduled itineraries for Dream Cruises.
+Dream Cruises added in its statement that one of the primary purposes of applying to appoint joint provisional liquidators was to continue the scheduled itineraries for Dream Cruises.

-The cruise operator filed to wind up the company with the Bermuda courts last Thursday (Jan 27), and also submitted an application to appoint joint provisional liquidators for the company.
+The cruise operator filed to be wound up on Jan 27, and submitted an application to appoint joint provisional liquidators for the company.

 Its parent company, Genting Hong Kong, had also gone down the same path.
 It filed to be wound up on Jan 18, after it failed to secure funding to help it stay afloat following the insolvency of its German shipbuilding subsidiary.